 Meta is looking to combat Apple’s 30% cut of fan subscriptions across the Facebook app.
 Mark Zuckerberg stated that as the company build the metaverse, they are looking at how creators can make money off their work.
 In the first move, Zuckerberg has highlighted that they are updating the fan subscription product, so creators can earn more.

 This new update to the fan subscription product will include a new redirect process, allowing users to sign up outside of the Facebook app – avoiding Apple’s 30% cut.
-Further monetisation options being added include a new bonus programme, allocating payments for every new subscriber a creator signs up until the end of the year – maxing at a bonus of $10,000.
+Further monetisation options being added include a new bonus program, allocating payments for every new subscriber a creator signs up until the end of the year – maxing at a bonus of $10,000.